-With over 1 million VR users now on Steam, it is clear to see that what was once a niche, hobbyist community is now heading quickly towards mainstream appeal.
+With somewhere between 1.7 and 2 million VR users now on Steam, it is clear to see that what was once a niche, hobbyist community is now heading quickly towards mainstream appeal.
 Immersion can be such an important part of gaming, this is why it is no surprise that so many people are looking for that next step in gaming that VR can bestow.
 We aren’t quite at Ready Player One just yet, but we are well on the way.
 Unfortunately, there still seems to be hesitation around getting into VR, no doubt encouraged by the number of opinion pieces discussing VR’s impending downfall.
 This ignores the growing sales figures and big players entering both the hardware and software scene.
 So, with all that said, here are some of the strongest reasons why you should ignore the naysayers and enter the world of VR!

 Huge Power From the Recently Announced Graphics Cards

 Although running some of the heftier recent VR titles is possible on slightly older cards, it’s no secret that the key to quality VR gaming is high resolution and framerate.
 With the powerful new graphics cards from Nvidia and AMD, the RTX 30 series and the RX 6000 series respectively, high-quality VR gaming is more affordable than ever!
 It's no longer a matter of whether you can run your chosen VR headset, it will be how much you can crank the graphics!

 Increased Triple-A Developer Interest, Adding to a Backlog of Great Titles

 For years, VR enthusiasts have been staying afloat on the gaming front with either ports of flat screen games or indie developed titles.
 Although both of these options can still offer plenty of enjoyment, the lack of polish and refinement may be a bit off putting.
 This year has demonstrated that change is coming.